 Darjeeling has something to cater to every kind of traveler, the reason being that it is one of the most frequented hill stations in the country.
 While individual travelers plan their stay and sightseeing only in Darjeeling, others chose to explore tourist hotspots in and around this hilly town.
 Here are a couple of activities to tick off your list.

 1. Ride the Toy Train

 You cannot miss a ride on this UNESCO world heritage site.
-The Darjeeling Himalayan Railway, more fondly known as the Toy Train takes you on a tour along the criss-cross lines strategically placed along the hills.
-Witness breathtaking vistas of the blue-green mountains, get down at Kurseong, spend a couple of hours exploring this place and tale a trip back.
+The Darjeeling Himalayan Railway, more fondly known as the Toy Train takes you on tour along the criss-cross lines strategically placed along the hills.
+Witness breath-taking vistas of the blue-green mountains, get down at Kurseong, spend a couple of hours exploring this place and take a trip back.

 3. Catch a sunrise at Tiger Hill

 Tiger Hill is the best place to witness the maiden sun rising from behind the snow-capped Kanchenjunga, bathing the mountains in a warm glow that resembles molten gold.

 4. Ghoom Monastery